two-torial/two-torial/docs/games/iidx32/setup.md

 !!! danger "Please make sure you downloaded your data from an appropriate source.<br>This guide is unable to troubleshoot any problems related to bad or poorly managed data."

+!!! danger "Reasonably modern CPU required"

+	beatmania IIDX 31 and above require an AVX2 capable CPU.

+	If your CPU is too old, the game will crash with an `EXCEPTION_ILLEGAL_INSTRUCTION` error.

 ---
 ### About data